5 Reasons Why LMS Fails and How You Can Fix Them

 Realizing the many benefits of a Learning Management System (LMS), companies worldwide are rapidly transitioning to this digital training facilitator.
 However, the growing adoption of LMS has brought the challenges of its successful implementation to the fore.

-A Brandon Hall Group’s recent study finds that nearly half of the companies are dissatisfied with their current LMS, requiring changing to a new one.
+A Brandon Hall Group’s recent study finds that nearly half of the companies are dissatisfied with their current LMS, requiring a change to a new one.

 So what went wrong?
 It would surprise you that LMS failures often have little to do with the software itself.